 A text encryption and decryption tool based on the Serpent algorithm, supporting multiple key lengths and operation modes.

-Enter content and click Encrypt/Decrypt button
+Please enter content and click Encrypt/Decrypt.

 Random Number Generator